If you had to pick the most beautiful spot in Boston, year around, the Public Garden might be your top choice.

 - By all means, visit the Ducklings statues!
 And bring your camera.

 - Watch the ducks and swans on the Lagoon

 - Bring a frisbee, and play on the grassy lawn

-- Have a contest to find the most amazing statue
+- Have a contest to find the strangest statue

 - Walk across Charles Street to Boston Common for even more family activities -ride the carousel starting in May, watch Shakespeare on the Common in July and August, and celebrate the New Year with fireworks on First Night.

-Another compelling statue in the Public Garden is the Ether Monument, near Arlington Street and Beacon Street.
+Although numerous statues grace the Public Garden, perhaps the most poignant is the Ether Monument, near Arlington Street and Beacon Street.
 It commemorates the first successful usage of ether as an anesthetic at nearby Massachusetts General Hospital in 1846 but instead of featuring the doctor who did this, the statue depicts a Good Samaritan comforting a child.

 Up until this point, people subjected to surgery were as likely to die from excruciating pain as from surgical complications.
-The statue reminds of the horrors of surgery before ether, when something as minor as pulling a tooth or setting a broken arm created almost unbearable pain.
+The statue conveys the horrors of surgery before ether, when something as minor as pulling a tooth or setting a broken arm created almost unbearable pain.

 The Public Garden is . . .

 . . .
 America's oldest botanical park - and it's still one of the most important in America